How to start a temporary staffing agency? [ONLY in 7 steps]

 - Business structure:

-Opting for a Limited Liability Company (LLC) is often wise due to its ease of formation, personal asset protection, and significant benefits like tax deductions for LLC.
+Opting for a Limited Liability Company (LLC) is often wise due to its ease of formation, personal asset protection, and significant benefits like tax deductions for LLC(opens in a new tab).
+Many new agency owners choose to register in states with lower fees and fewer administrative hurdles.
+Wyoming(opens in a new tab), for instance, is a popular option because it's both easy and affordable to set up an LLC there.
 You can also explore the various LLC filing fees by state to better understand the costs involved in setting up your business structure.
+For entrepreneurs in staffing, establishing an LLC(opens in a new tab) not only simplifies compliance but also gives the business a professional identity that clients and partners will trust.

 But if you're looking to scale up and recruit investors, then a Corporation may do well.